Sermon Guide

 DISCUSSION QUESTIONS

-1. What words, images and phrases stand out to you?
+1. What words, images, or phrases stand out to you?